mkel23/untitled_game/README.md

   - [X] Game State
   - [ ] Sound
   - [X] Texture Loading/Rendering
+    - [ ] Change map data to allow for "doors"
+    - [ ] Level/Map class to deal with loading up tiles/maps
+    - [ ] Level Editor to help with making new environments
+    - [ ] Deal w/ doors and other levels/maps...can we learn how to do some sort of transition?
   - [X] Input/Controls
     - [X] Movement
     - [X] Decide if we want mouse support, or everything keyboard?
 Leaning keyboard only